libra/website/docs/reference/libra-cli.md

 ```
 The `-s` option causes the CLI to be run after the local Libra network is launched.
 Note that this may take a few minutes to build and then start.

-### Run a CLI client to connect to any Libra network
+### Run a CLI Client to Connect to Any Libra Network
 To invoke the CLI client and configure it yourself, use:

 ```rust